Moyege8/plaintext-password-obfuscation/README.md

 Part 3 involves using RHEL9's systemd startup process to run the `bindplane-config-manager.sh` script that you have set up above.

-When you start BindPlane by running:
+Before password obfuscation, when you start Bindplane by running:

 ```bash
 systemctl status bindplane